 Truxton Academy incorporates a research- based curriculum for language arts, math, science, and social studies using a project- based approach.
-Parents will be encouraged to be actively involved.
+Parents are encouraged to be actively involved.

-Our program will be introduced to to all students in each grade.
-Having Spanish instruction in the earliest grades will provide an expanded learning opportunity for all students, improving their intellectual capabilities and creating an innovative teaching experience not only for the students, but for our whole school family.
+Our program is introduced to to all students in each grade.
+Having Spanish instruction in the earliest grades provides an expanded learning opportunity for all students, improving their intellectual capabilities and creating an innovative teaching experience not only for the students, but for our whole school family.

 The Spanish program is focused both on Spanish language proficiency, and cultural knowledge and understanding.
 Each year, our Spanish curriculum focuses on different themes and cultural concepts.

 Our focus is hands-on inquiry-based learning.
-Our students will have opportunities to learn outside as well as inside and we are planning our classrooms with flexible seating and lots of movement opportunities.
-In our kindergarten classrooms, we are not planning on having kids have assigned seats and there will be minimal worksheet work.
-Writing and drawing will be done in journals to record observations and communicate learning as well as incorporated into projects.
+Our students have opportunities to learn outside as well as inside and our classrooms are planned with flexible seating and lots of movement opportunities.

 We believe that kids learn and understand best by doing and that is a key guiding principle in all of the planning we do.